The logo for the janssen law office in north kansas city

 Missouri law includes several provisions that allow adults to seek expungement of some offenses committed before the defendant had reached a certain age. for example RSMo.
 311.326 allows expungement of a first offense of possession of alcohol by a person under 21, once the person has turned 22 and has no subsequent alcohol-related offenses.
 RSMo.
 610.131 provides for expungement of prostitution offenses committed by persons under 18 years old or who committed the offense under duress.

-In some cases, people seeking expungment of a traffic convictions can more efficiently avoid or prevent the consequences of the conviction by having the conviction set aside, rather than expunged.
-Missouri Supreme Court Rules empower judges to set aside a judgement of conviction and allow defendants who have already pled guilty to an offense to withdraw their plea.
 Once the judge has set aside the judgement, a traffic ticket lawyer can negotiate a more favorable outcome with the prosecutor as if the original plea had never happened.
 There is no limit on how many offenses a person can have set aside.
 However, in contrast to an expungement, which requires the passage of a certian amount of time between disposition of the case and the expungement, it is imperative to seek set aside of a conviction as soon after it is entered as possible.

 Which Cases Cannot Be Expunged In Missouri?